 Barefoot gardening makes you feel closer to the earth, for sure–and in fact, you are!
 Many gardeners prefer to garden in bare feet unless digging is required.

-For digging, though, a good pair of boots can’t be beaten.
+For digging, though, a good pair of boots can’t be beat.

 Coleman work boots are one of the best boots for gardening, because they provide the solid sole for maximum shovel thrust.
 They also protect feet from potential hazards like rototiller tines.